 Use on-site renewable energy systems to offset building energy cost.
-Calculate project performance by expressing the energy produced by the renewable systems as a percentage of the building annual energy cost.
+Calculate project performance by expressing the energy produced by the renewable systems as a percentage of the building annual energy cost and using the table below to determine the number of points achieved.

 Use the building annual energy cost calculated in EA Credit 1 or use the Department of Energy (DOE) Commercial Buildings Energy Consumption Survey (CBECS) database to determine the estimated electricity use.
-(See Table 4 for the default energy consumption intensity for different building types.)
+(Table of use for different building types is provided in this Reference Guide.)